Bill-Sukh/skilltest/README.md

 # Discussion Notes
 1. What decisions did you make before you began development?
+    - Design(UI) decisions:
+        1. Added navigation bar.
+        2. Added, modified WHCC logo.
+        3. Made the app responsive to small viewports.
+        4. Colored elements with monochromatic color.
+        5. To emphasize news that client is currently focused on, I added hover animation.
+    - API call and data display decision
+        1. After getting all news IDs from first API call, I filtered the initial 15 news.
+And as the user scroll down, app fetches next 15 news if following two conditions is met: if client scrolled to the bottom of the page and total number of currently rendered news are divisible by 15.
+        2. API calls to fetch the news are sent parralel instead of sequential.
+That way, it loads more faster.
-1. How did you decide what to work on in order to meet the time constraint?
+2. How did you decide what to work on in order to meet the time constraint?
+    - Time boxed my work in 1 hour a day.
-1. What was your decision making process for your code organization?
+3. What was your decision making process for your code organization?
+    - For simplicity, I bundled all scripts into one file.
-1. If you had more time, what would you have implemented?
+4. If you had more time, what would you have implemented?
+    - I would have added comment section to it.